ansys/pyaedt-examples/examples/04-low_frequency/magnetic/index.rst

 Magnetics
 ~~~~~~~~~

-These examples use PyAEDT to show some magnetics examples
+These examples use PyAEDT to show some magnetics applications.

 .. nbgallery::